abid-mujtaba/ttf-jameel-noori-nastaleeq/README.md

 ## Source

+Original Contributor: Jahanzaib

-The actual font is available at [Urdu Jahan](http://www.urdujahan.com/font.html).
+The actual font **was** available at [Urdu Jahan](http://www.urdujahan.com/font.html).
+We are mirroring it here.

 This installer allows Arch Linux users to install it using `makepkg` which is the standard Arch way.

 ## AUR Link